PriyankaJhamb/PriyankaJhamb/BeatTheInterviewHyreSnap.md

 - Beating the 7-second test by the HR
   - The magic of accomplishments
   - C.A.R.
     - C: Challenge
     - A: Action
     - R: Result (Quantify Result To show Impact)
+  - Convert it into the Accomplishment
+  - Formula (Action verb , measured by , by using which technical skill)

 - Experience